 If oral fluid intake is difficult, IV fluids are given as needed to maintain a urine volume of at least 1 to 1.5 L/day.
 Extremities should be protected from trauma and from the pressure of bed rest.

 Heat therapy helps relieve pain, making early physical therapy possible.
 Immobilization, which may cause ankylosis and contractures, should be avoided.
 Passive full-range joint movement should be started immediately, and active exercises should be initiated when acute symptoms subside.
-Heparin 5000 units sc bid helps prevent deep venous thrombosis in bedbound patients.
+Low molecular weight heparin (LMWH) helps prevent deep venous thrombosis in bedbound patients.
+Several randomized trials and meta-analyses have reported that LMWH is more effective than low-dose unfractionated heparin (typically given as 5000 units twice a day) and has a similar risk of bleeding.

-Given early, IVIG 400 mg/kg IV once/day for 5 consecutive days is the treatment of choice; it has some benefit up to 1 mo from disease onset.
+Given early, IVIG 2 g/kg over 1 to 2 days or, more slowly, as 400 mg/kg IV once a day for 5 consecutive days is the treatment of choice; it has some benefit up to 1 month from disease onset.

-Plasma exchange helps when done early; it is used if IVIG is ineffective.
-Plasma exchange is relatively safe, shortens the disease course and hospital stay, and reduces mortality risk and incidence of permanent paralysis.
+Plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more helps when done early; it is used if IVIG is ineffective.
+Plasma exchange shortens the disease course and hospital stay, and reduces mortality risk and incidence of permanent paralysis.
+However, it may cause hypotension due to large fluid shifts, and IV access may be difficult or cause complications.
 Plasma exchange removes any previously administered IVIG, negating its benefits, and so should never be done during or soon after use of IVIG.
 Waiting at least 2 to 3 days after stopping IVIG is recommended.

 Corticosteroids do not improve and may worsen the outcome.